nandi95/vue-toastify/README.md

 ```javascript
 this.$vToastify.clientError("this will overwrite the body", "this will add a title");
 ```
-or as usual pass in an object with the above outlined props which will overwrite the props you defined.
+or as usual pass in an object which will merge with the predefined props.

-**Extending the styles**
+### Extending the styles

 To add custom styles you all you have to do is follow the example in `./src/assets/toast.scss` and add your custom styles.
 Once added rename `.vt-theme-dark` to `.vt-theme-my-custom-name` and in the settings or the status object pass the theme as `theme: "my-custom-name"`.
 Include this stylesheet in the project and you're good to go.

-***
-To pass a notification from the server, assign your notification object to `window.notification` before importing your scripts.
-On mount this will gets displayed to the user.
-If this notification object has a property called `delay`, the notification display will be delayed by the given number of milliseconds.

-**Todos**
--
+## Todos

 - Option for showing one type at a time.

+- Add more icon features: disable icon, accept string for class or object like `{ class: "mdi", tag: "i", content: "ligature" }`

+- Add rollup for treeshaking and set up documentation form `docs` folder

+- Add ability to display notifications simultaneously at different locations

+- Add ability to accept component in the notification

 - Increase test coverage